-Spring came suddenly — almost all at once.
+Spring in St. Petersburg came suddenly — almost all at once.

 Maslenitsa was in mid-February, an ancient Slavic holiday with both Pagan and Christian roots meant to mark the coming of Spring.
 In February though, Spring still seemed a long way off.
 My fingers froze in my pockets as I walked around a Maslenitsa celebration on Yelagin Island.
 The snow was deep then, so deep it seemed impossible to me that it would ever melt.
 There were stores of it built up around trees and covering fields.
 Since I only ever saw blankets of snow and ice where parks would be, it almost felt like I’d forgotten what grass looked like.